Can we distinguish inspiration from canonization?

 Now this question would apply equally to anyone who was redacting a text—whether that was Baruch or Moses or some anonymous unsung scribe who helped put together some part of the Bible.

-In fact, it would be hard to do redaction without having an opinion on whether the various components of text you are working on are inspired or not.
+In fact, it would be hard to do redaction without having an opinion on whether the various components of text you are working on were inspired or not.

-If you are Baruch, and you’re saying, “I need to compile the visions of Jeremiah into a coherent work that can be added to our scriptures,” you are in the process of canonization as well as the process of inspiration.
+If you were Baruch, and you were saying, “I need to compile the visions of Jeremiah into a coherent work that can be added to our scriptures,” you would be in the process of canonization as well as the process of inspiration.
 They are one and the same process at that point.
 They begin to diverge as the rest of the covenant community becomes involved, but right at that point they are indistinguishable.

 Put simply, canonization is simply part of the inspired redactive process.
 It may therefore be more helpful to think of inspiration and canonization as two complementary and comingled elements within the larger, holistic process of inscripturation.